offline-function-calling/sdk/docs/bench/methodology.md

 !!! warning "`expected`"

     &nbsp;The model should select `search_products` and properly infer parameters: `query="wireless headphones"`, `price_range=(0, 100)`, and `rating_min=4.0` (inferred from "good reviews").
 It must recognize that `filter_products` requires existing product IDs, `get_product_recommendations` needs a user_id, and `get_similar_products` needs a reference product - none of which are available.

 <br/> <hr />

+**Handling Missing Information**
+<br /><small> `missing-functions` `missing-parameters` `context-application` `function-selection` </small>

+!!! info "`functions`"

+        :::python
+        list_calendar_events(start_date: str, end_date: str) -> list
+        send_email(recipient_email: str, subject: str, body: str) -> dict

+!!! note "`question`"

+    Book 'Conference Room 4B' for 10 AM tomorrow for a meeting to plan out Q3.

+!!! note "`followup`"

+     Okay, in that case, just send an email to book it.

+!!! warning "`expected`"

+     This is a multi-turn test.
+First, the model must recognize it lacks a tool to book rooms and inform the user.
+When the user asks the model to send an email instead, it must then identify the `send_email` tool but recognize it's missing parameters (recipient).
+After asking for and receiving this information, it must successfully call the `send_email` function using context from the entire conversation.

+<br/> <hr />

 **Stateful Composite Calling**